Warner-Jenkinson Co. v. Hilton Davis Chemical Co.: Facts

 The plaintiff Hilton Davis Chemical Co., a dyemaker, had developed an "ultrafiltration" process to purify dyes.
 An amendment to the patent had specified that a solution used in the process must have a pH level between 6.0 and 9.0.
 The amendment was filed in order to clarify that this patent did not overlap with a previously patented process that used a solution with a pH level above 9.0 - however, the plaintiff was unable to explain why the amendment stated a lower level of 6.0.
 The defendant had developed a process using a solution with a pH level of 5.0, which was outside the range of the plaintiff's patent.

 The plaintiff sued for infringement, conceding that the defendant's process did not literally infringe, but relying on the doctrine of equivalents to support the claim of infringement.
 The defendant argued that the doctrine of equivalents was no longer appropriate for courts to use because Congress had made some changes to the patent statute after the Supreme Court's 1950 decision establishing the propriety of using the doctrine.

 Issue

 Is the doctrine of equivalents still in force?
 How is the plaintiff's amendment to figure into the problem?

-Result
+Opinion

 The Court, in an opinion by Justice Clarence Thomas, held that the doctrine of equivalents had not been eliminated by changes to the patent statute.
 Instead, the Court determined that the United States Congress would have explicitly stated that they were eliminating the doctrine if that was their intent.

 The Court enunciated a test for amendments, finding that if the plaintiff can prove the reason for the amendment was not to limit the patent, then infringement was still possible.

 The case was remanded to the trial court to determine if the plaintiff could explain his lower pH limit.